Visionary/Visionary/README.md

 * Rust has an advanced macro system which allows us to easily extend the Rust syntax to make expressing Visionary UI more intuitive and ergonomic.

-* At the end of the day, we commit to the goal of a UI Framework which replaces all other UI Frameworks, and that commitment is larger than our commitment to the Rust language.
+* Our goal is to create and maintain a UI framework for the future; one which is always ahead of its time in bringing developers tools for creating visuals which can be run on all major display devices as efficiently as possible.
+Our commitment to this goal is larger than our commitment to the Rust language.

 ### Tooling TODOs: